 - Integration redesign aligned to SAP’s Clean Core approach

 SAP Cloud ERP (S/4HANA) Public is deliberately standard driven.
-This is a conscious design choice to enable continuous innovation and predictable upgrades.
+This is a conscious design choice to enable continuous innovation and predictable upgrades, and it shapes the overall SAP Cloud ERP implementation strategy.

 A key principle of SAP S/4HANA Cloud is clean core: